crowdagger/caribon/README.md

 * Basic support for other
   languages supported by the Snowball (http://snowball.tartarus.org/) project.
-* Count repetitions either locally (either by ignoring repetitions after a given distance, or using some leak-based algorithm) or globally.
+* Count repetitions locally and globally.
 * Detects HTML tags in input.
 It doesn't work with a full HTML file (containing `<html>`, `<body>` and so on) but it works fine if you use e.g `pandoc -o file.html file.md`.